Full Service Community

 & Professional Recognition

-The OOA helps establish and maintain standards for ethical treatment, promoting osteopathic care for the public, mandating accountability, ethical practice, and providing continuing education to its members.
-The OOA provides a directory of osteopathic practitioners to the public whose training and qualifications meet the highest standard
+The Ontario Osteopathic Association (OOA) establishs and maintains standards for ethical osteopathy treatment, promoting osteopathic care for the public, mandating accountability in practice, and providing continuing education to its members.
+The OOA in turn provides a directory of osteopathic practitioners to the public whose training and qualifications meet the highest standard across Ontario and Canada.

 Canadian Journal of Osteopathy